Online Security Tips

-There are many different ways your personal information can be stolen electronically – but preventing identity theft online is possible.
-Use these simple tips on how to prevent identity theft online – and create a safer virtual environment for yourself and your family.
+There are many different ways your personal information can be stolen electronically – but preventing fraud and identity theft online is possible.
+Use these simple tips to help create a safer virtual environment for yourself and your family.

 Preventing identity theft online starts with having a secure password.